Vignesh6236/Netflix-Clone/README.md

 # **Netflix Website Clone**

 This project is a clone of the Netflix homepage, created using HTML and CSS.
 It is a simple recreation aimed at learning and improving web development skills by mimicking an existing website.
-The project is fully responsive and mobile-friendly.

 ## **Table of Contents**
 - [Project Description](#project-description)